 1. How do Mega Weeks work?

-- We've transformed our successful Mega Friday events into fantastic Mega Weeks, which take place in the last week of every month.
+- We've transformed our successful Mega Friday events into fantastic Mega Weeks, which take place every month.

 - Mega Weeks have amazing jackpots, multiple millionaires and UK players winning luxury lifestyle experiences - not just on Fridays, but on Tuesdays too!

 |Prize Tier||Estimated Prize Value||Odds Of Winning - 1 in X||Estimated Prize Value||Odds of Winning - 1 in X|

 |Match 5 + 2||Jackpot||139,838,160||Jackpot||116,531,800|

 |Match 4 + 2||£2,307.30||621,503||£2,824.30||517,920|

 |Match 2 + 2||£14.20||986||£12.80||822|